EveMark-App/mobile/README.md

 ### Installing Dependencies

-After cloning the project, you need to install all the dependencies with you favorate package manager (we recommend yarn!)
+After cloning the project, you need to install all the dependencies with you favourite package manager (we recommend yarn as npm is not working correctly!)
 ```sh
 yarn
 //or